TechIsHiring/techishiring-twitter-bot-v2/README.md

 # techishiring-twitter-bot-v2
-The Twitter bot that powers the hashtag #TechIsHiring on Twitter
+The Twitter bot that powers the hashtag #TechIsHiring